- 1. Introduction

 4. Types of personal information

 We collect, store and from time to time disclose information.
-This information consists of the following types of information, which may also contain personal information:
+This information can include:

 - full name;